eclipse-iceoryx/iceoryx/doc/design/relocatable_pointer.md

 ```

 Let a1, b1, c1 and so on be the addresses of segment S, pointer p and object X in application 1 and similarly a2, b2 and
-c2 in application2.If application 2 maps the memory differently they will be shifted by some common offset d depending
+c2 in application2.
+If application 2 maps the memory differently they will be shifted by some common offset d depending
 on the individual memory mapping:

 a2 = a1 + d, b2 = a2 + d, c2 = c1 + d